So I just got a smart alecky little email from somebody saying, hey, Rush, anything about the ports deal in the news today?

 Foreigners are buying bigger and bigger chunks of the country.

-The U.S. has to borrow more than two billion dollars per day, as I say.
+The U.S. has to borrow more than $2 billion per day, as I say.

-Foreigners sell our televisions here, their cars and their oil to us, and they hold the dollars in return.
+Foreigners sell their televisions here, their cars and their oil to us, and they hold the dollars in return.

 Those dollars are invested in stocks and bonds and other assets, including real estate and factories.

-European nations accounted for 977 billion, or two-thirds of the one and a half trillion dollars of uh direct foreign investment into this country.
+European nations accounted for $977 billion, or two-thirds, of the $1.5 trillion of direct foreign investment into this country.

-This according to figures compiled by our own commerce department.
+This is according to figures compiled by our own Commerce Department.

-The UAE, the Emirates, and that's where Dubai is, was second among Middle East Arab countries with 1.8 billion dollars in investments, according to the uh data.
+The UAE, the Emirates, and that's where Dubai is, was second among Middle East Arab countries with $1.8 billion in investments, according to the data.

 Foreign companies also have a sizable presence in running power plants, chemical factories, and water treatment facilities in the United States.